Catching up with Sen. Ben Nighthorse Campbell.

-WASHINGTON - Former Sen. Ben Nighthorse Campbell comes back from Colorado to Washington every three weeks or so.
-Indian Country Today caught up with him in the offices of the Holland & Knight law firm and lobbying shop, where he serves as a senior policy adviser.
-Midway through the interview, David Devendorf, senior public affairs adviser at Holland & Knight and a longtime Campbell colleague, joined the conversation.
+WASHINGTON - Former Sen. Ben Nighthorse Campbell, comes back from Colorado to Washington every three weeks or so, timing his visits so that he can have lunch on Capitol Hill and catch up with friends and colleagues from his long career in the House of Representatives and the Senate.
+Indian Country Today caught up with him in the offices of the Holland & Knight law firm and lobbying shop, where he serves as a senior policy advisor.